ntk148v/lets-go/README.md

 ### 4.3.
 Creating a package

-* There are two types of packages: An **executable package** (main  application since you will be running it) and an **utility package** (is not self executable, instead it enhances functionality of an executable package by providing utility functions and other import assets).
+* There are two types of packages: An **executable package** (main  application since you will be running it) & an **utility package** (is not self executable, instead it enhances functionality of an executable package by providing utility functions & other import assets).
 * Go exports a variable if a variable name starts with **Uppercase**.
 All other variables not starting with an uppercase letter is private to the package.
 *  For an executable package, a file with `main` function is entry file for execution.